Monday.com Review 2026: Is It Worth It for Your Small Business?

 What Works Well

-The building-block approach means you can create workflows for almost any use case.
-Over 30 column types (text, dates, people, formulas, dependencies, and more) let you structure data exactly how your business operates.
+Over 30 column types (text, dates, people, formulas, dependencies, and more) let you structure data to match how your business operates.
 This flexibility is why Monday.com works across industries from marketing agencies to construction companies.

 Template Library

-Getting started is fast thanks to 200+ pre-built templates covering project management, marketing, sales, HR, software development, and more.
-Templates provide a starting point you can customize rather than building from scratch.
+200+ pre-built templates cover project management, marketing, sales, HR, software development, and more.
+Templates provide a working starting point you can customize rather than building boards from scratch.

 What Needs Improvement